tordans/WPFBOGP/readme.txt

 Adds proper Facebook Open Graph Meta tags and values to your site so when links are shared it looks awesome!

 == Description ==
 This plugin adds well executed and accurate Facebook Open Graph Meta tag information to your site.
 The idea is to keep minimal settings and options as to remain out of your way and in the background while still proving a powerful Open Graph plugin for your WordPress site.
-This plugin works on Facebook, Google Plus, and Linkedin.
+This plugin works on Facebook, Google Plus, Linkedin and Twitter.
 Shortname: WPFBOGP

 = Image Handling =